ZenithVal/OSCLock/README.md

 # OSCLock
 This app can unlock a bluetooth lock that uses the ESmartLock app.
-It's been well tested it with [this lock.](https://amzn.to/3JAGxmm) <br> A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock. <br> We take no responsibility for unsafe usage and provide no warranty.
-Always a backup plan!
+It's been well tested it with [this lock.](https://amzn.to/3JAGxmm) <br> A simple use case might be throwing regular keys into a lockbox secured by the bluetooth lock. <br> Keep in mind bluetooth can be unreliable so **HAVE A BACKUP PLAN!**

 <br>